sayederfanarefin/bracu-course-advanced-ai/question/README.md

     d.
 Summarize Dataset

     e.
-Summarize attribute by class

-        What insights do you get from doing the above ?
+Summarize attribute by class, What insights do you get from doing the above ?

 4. Now you can do the prediction.
 Do the followings : **\[40 points\]**